Steps to Get a Medical Marijuana Card in Arizona?

 Once our Scottsdale MMJ Doctor has completed your exam, submitted your documentation and ADHS has received your completed application, your card should be issued within 10 business days.

 Your Arizona Medical Marijuana Card will come from the Arizona Department of Health Services and will arrive via USPS in a nondescript white envelope to maintain your privacy.
+Once this has been delivered you are able to shop at local and online dispensary services.

 Arizona MMJ Cards are valid for one year from the date of issue, and patients must apply for renewal at least 30 days before the expiration date.